LLNL/toss-stig/ansible/README.md

 And then add the missing implementation to that task.
 Once that implementation is ready, add the control to the list of implemented `controls` listed out in `ansible/roles/stig/defaults/main.yml` (approximately line 3).

 Push those changes to a branch, and submit a pull request, and you'll be off and running!

+## Notes / Guidance

+Some controls can not be checked automatically, and require manually validating.
+These controls are tagged with the `manual-control` tag, and print a debug message in place of either succeeding or failing.